ALL FIELDS REQUIRED*

 California enforces strict laws regarding employees’ rights and employers’ legal obligations to their employees.
 Unfortunately, while many people working in California are familiar with the term “wrongful termination,” many people misinterpret its meaning.
 Others look at the state’s at-will employment law and wonder how an employer can ever be held accountable for wrongful termination when they technically have the right to fire any employee at any time for any reason or no reason at all.
 The reality is that wrongful termination can and does occur, and when it does, the wrongfully terminated employee should know their options for legal recourse.

 Working with the right employment law attorney can make a tremendous difference in the outcome of any wrongful termination dispute.
-The Law Office of Omid Nosrati regularly helps California clients navigate complex wrongful termination cases and other employment-related legal disputes.
+Nosratilaw, A Professional Law Corporation regularly helps California clients navigate complex wrongful termination cases and other employment-related legal disputes.
 All California employees in all industries should understand the legal protections intended to safeguard them from wrongful termination.

 While your case may seem straightforward, the process you must follow to hold an employer accountable for wrongful termination is very challenging.
 Working with an experienced wrongful termination attorney is the best approach to this situation.
 You can rely on your legal team to help you navigate your case proceedings and ultimately guide you to the best possible result.
 They can also answer all the tough legal questions you are likely to have about your unique situation.